Choosing drinks and how to introduce drinking from a cup.

 - Pasteurized full fat goat milk, with added folic acid and vitamin D, may be given as an alternative to cow milk.
 However, most goat's milk in B.C. is not fortified with enough folic acid or Vitamin D so speak to a registered dietitian for advice on how to meet your child’s nutrient needs.

-- All toddlers who are breastfed or fed some breast milk should be given a liquid vitamin D supplement of 400 IU (10 µg) every day.
+- All toddlers who are breastfed/chestfed or fed some human milk should be given a liquid vitamin D supplement of 400 IU (10 µg) every day.

 - Healthy young children do not need toddler milks/supplement beverages.